-Cooya Beach is well developed as a residential area and much of the narrow foreshore area is considered to be non-remnant and coconut trees feature heavily in both remnant and non-remnant sections with many believed to have been planted.
-The foreshore vegetation in these areas is heavily impacted through historical residential use and illegal clearing of foreshore vegetation to maintain views and access.
+Cooya Beach is well developed as a residential area and much of the narrow foreshore area is considered to be non-remnant with coconut palms featuring heavily in both remnant and non-remnant sections.
+The foreshore vegetation is heavily impacted by historical residential use and illegal clearing of foreshore vegetation to maintain views and access.
 In the past there have been revegetation activities undertaken by the community to re-establish this vegetation.